flschaves/investing-live-currency/README.md

 ### Widget Theme
 - **Color Theme**: Choose between Light and Dark themes
-- **Round Corners**: Enable/disable rounded corners
-- **Show Title**: Show/hide widget title

 ### Currencies
 Select which currency pairs to display in the widget.
-Currently includes:
-- EUR/USD (ID: 1617)
-- GBP/USD (ID: 2103)

 ### Columns to Show
 Choose which columns to display: